Astera-Finance/astera/tests/echidna/README.md

 ### LendingPool

+200. ✅ Users must always be able to deposit in normal condition.
 201. ✅ `deposit()` must increase the user aToken balance by `amount`.
 202. ✅ `deposit()` must decrease the user asset balance by `amount`.
 203. ✅ `withdraw()` must decrease the user aToken balance by `amount`.